hdeiner/zipster/README.md

 Our job here is to create images ready to go for both our code and our database backend.

 - step_1_dockerize_zipster_mysql starts up a MySQL container, and uses FlyWay to load the test data into the database.
+The files that the database uses are serialed into a tarball that will be used later, when we start up database containers.
 - step_2_dockerize_zipster_spark builds a fresh jar with all dependencies baked in, and starts up a Spark container with everytthing ready to go.
 - step_3_push_images does just that.
 The newly baked container are pushed up to DockerHub.